 Center for International Programs and Partnerships

 Wheelock College's Center for International Programs and Partnerships (formerly the Center for International Education, Leadership, and Innovation) was established in 1992 to develop and deliver globally a range of academic degree programs, innovative seminars, and professional development programs.
-The Center coordinates all of Wheelock College's global endeavors, including its most significant degree-granting programs to date, in Singapore and the Caribbean.
+The Center coordinates all of Wheelock College's global endeavors, including its most significant degree-granting program to date in Singapore.

-In 1998, Wheelock College's Master of Science in Early Childhood and Elementary Teaching program in Bermuda was the first to be evaluated and approved for accreditation by the Commission on Institutions of Higher Education of the New England Association of Schools and Colleges (NEASC).
-Wheelock College's programs, including international programs leading to a bachelor of science and master of science, were evaluated by NEASC in 2004 and again in 2008.
+Wheelock College's programs, including international programs leading to a bachelor of science and master of science, were evaluated by the Commission on Institutions of Higher Education of the New England Association of Schools and Colleges (NEASC) in 2004 and again in 2008.
 Wheelock College was identified in 2006 by Dr. Linda Darling-Hammond, founder and co-director of Stanford University's Educational and Leadership Institute and School Redesign Network, as one of four highly-successful, longstanding, four-year teacher education programs.

 The Center is dedicated to improving the quality of life for children, families and communities internationally.
 Its aim is to be the preeminent center for training visionary leaders with strong scholarship and experiential knowledge to assume integral roles within a variety of educational settings.